PiggySpeed/react-test/readme.md

 Normally we would have to terminate the application and re-run it every we make changes in our code.
-With `webpack-dev-server` hosting our code through a development server, we can specify some configurations that allow changes to be reflected during runtime.
+With `webpack-dev-server` hosting our code through a development server, we can specify some configurations that allow changes to be implemented during runtime.
 This is where `webpack-hot-middleware` comes in.
 While the application is still running, this module takes whatever code you changed, updates those changes on the bundle.js file hosted on `webpack-dev-server`, and refreshes the